The demise of backup and rise of Intelligent Storage

 When performing a snapshot or replicating data this should not impact our applications or operating systems and we should be able to take a number of snapshots every day in order to roll back in the event of data loss or system failure.
 Replication depending on the links should be asynchronous or synchronous and should be able to replicate a large number of volumes again with no impact to the systems reliant on the storage.

-Above all data protection should be the number one feature; any storage system should provide this feature and the ability to protect data even in extreme circumstances when no comparable size or interfaces exists.
+Above all data protection should be the number one feature; any storage system should provide this feature and the ability to protect data even in extreme circumstances when no comparable size or interfaces exist.
 An integrity check should also be made on all the data that is written to disk again ensuring that the data is 100% correct.

 Using SSD/Flash as a caching level speeds up the data transfer between hosts and hard disks massively improving performance to all applications.